cleifwork/GSHAREWIFI/README.md

 When integrated with **GCash** or **Maya push notifications**, MacroDroid detects incoming payments and triggers the webhook — automatically issuing a matching WiFi voucher via SMS based on the amount sent.

 💡 **Example:**
-A ₱10 GCash payment → triggers the webhook → sends back a ₱10 WiFi voucher SMS automatically.
+A ₱10 GCash payment → triggers the push notification → sends back a ₱10 WiFi voucher SMS automatically.

 ---